operasoftware/devopera/articles/_posts/2014-06-10-css-will-change-property.md

 ## The Old: The `translateZ()` (or `translate3d()`) Hack

 For quite some time now, we’ve been using what has been known as the `translateZ()` (or `translate3d()`) hack (sometimes also called the null transform hack) to **trick the browser** into pushing our animations and transforms into hardware acceleration.
-We’ve been doing that by adding a simple 3D transformation to an element that is *not* be transforming in three-dimensional space.
+We’ve been doing that by adding a simple 3D transformation to an element that will *not* be transforming in three-dimensional space.
 For example, an element that’s animated in two-dimensional space can be hardware-accelerated by adding this simple rule to it:

 	transform: translate3d(0, 0, 0);